List of power stations in South Africa

 South Africa produced around 245,000 GWh of electricity in 2021.
 Most of this electricity is produced using coal and is consumed domestically.
 In 2022, 12,300 GWh were exported to Eswatini, Botswana, Mozambique, Lesotho, Namibia, Zambia, Zimbabwe and other countries participating in the Southern African Power Pool.
 In 2022, South Africa imported 10,800 GWh from the Cahora Bassa Hydroelectric Power Station in Mozambique via the 1,920 MW Cahora Bassa (HDVC) Power Transmission System.

-Most power stations in South Africa are owned and operated by the state owned enterprise,Eskom.
-These plants account for 86 of all the electricity produced in South Africa and ~20% of all electricity produced on the African continent.
+Most power stations in South Africa are owned and operated by the state owned enterprise Eskom.
+These plants account for 86% of the total electricity produced in South Africa and ~20% of all electricity produced on the African continent.
 In terms of share of GDP in 2012, South Africa was the 4th largest investor in renewable power in the world after Uruguay, Mauritius and Costa Rica.

 The following is a list of electricity-generating facilities in South Africa larger than 1 MW in capacity.
 It includes operational facilities and facilities under constructinon only.
 The net power output in megawatts is listed, indicating the maximum power that the power station can deliver to the grid.

 For notable facilities that are not operating, or have been decommissioned, see List of decommissioned power stations in South Africa.